-Those who will make 2017 a true success are not focused on their New Year’s resolutions – about what they will start doing or stop doing.
+All joking aside, those who will make this year a true success are not focused on their New Year’s resolutions – about what they will start doing or stop doing.
 Instead, they are focused on their why.
 They’ve taken the time to connect the dots of who they are with what they do.
-And that is very powerful motivator.
+And that is a very powerful motivator.

 This year, don’t resolve to do two or three small things differently.
 Instead, take the time to connect with your why.
 What can you do to make an enduring impact?
 Here are three simple questions to get you started.